1337Wolfpack/RloopDockerFile/README.md

 All this will be done with an UI later on.

-FEATURES :
+UI FEATURES :
- - Backup interface (copy data to host)
+ - easy data management Backup interface (copy data to host)
- - exposed ports link with custom commands
- - team based Dockerfiles
+ - List of containers / ports available